 Note: A small number of Greek Cypriots who sought the safety of the WSBA were accommodated in a small camp on Curium Beach

-Realising that Happy Valley could not sustain the effort of housing so many refugees over a long period, plans had been laid some weeks before for a custom-built camp to be erected at Paramali Station, some 2-3 miles away.
-On the 5th August 1975, from the peak of 5698 refugees,1500 members of selected villages were moved.
+Realising that Happy Valley could not sustain the effort of housing so many refugees over a long period, plans were made for a custom-built camp to be erected at Paramali Station, some 2-3 miles away (often referred to as Long Beach Camp).
+On the 5th August 1974, from the peak of 5698 refugees,1500 members of selected villages were moved.
 The new camp had shower and cooking facilities in addition to field lavatories, a medical centre, tannoy system and police control point.

-Eventually, the existing camp in Happy Valley was emptied and all the refugees were moved to Paramali
+Eventually, the existing camp in Happy Valley was emptied and all the refugees were moved to one of the two Paramali camps

 Greek Cypriots from towns and villages in the north fled the fighting and moved south to a number of refugee camps that were set up by the Cyprus Govenment and international aid agencies.